General considerations and quality of life

 Is driving a risk?

-Kidney disease has no effect on your ability to drive.
+Renal failure has no effect on your ability to drive.
 However, if you are suffering from heart problems or impaired vision as a result of the disease or feel unwell after treatment, then ask your doctor for advice.

 How about exercise and sport?
 Are there any don'ts?